dwwatson1/stock-analysis/README.md

 ![2017_Stock_Macro](https://github.com/dwwatson1/stock-analysis/blob/main/Resources/2017_Stock_Macro.PNG)

+The 2017 results took just under 0.8 seconds to display.
+However, we needed it to display the output neatly, I added a script bold the column headings, add commas to the numbers in **Total Daily Volume** column, and show only one decimnal place for the percentage of **Return**.
+I added a conditional formatting script to color the **Return** to show green for a positive return and red for a negative return.
+I assigned those two separate macros to buttons labeled **Add Coloring** and **Add Formatting**.

-The 2017 results took just under 0.8 seconds to display positive returns for every stock but $TERP:
+The 2017 results displayed positive (green) returns for every stock but $TERP:

 ![2017_Refactor_Analysis](https://github.com/dwwatson1/stock-analysis/blob/main/Resources/2017_Refactor_Analysis.PNG)